CodeModCreatorUNITED/among-us-steam-fix/README.md

 # How to Install
-You download the file, then you would paste it in your mod file.
+You download the file (named steam_appid.txt), then you would paste it in your mod file.
 Image for example.

 ![image](https://github.com/user-attachments/assets/0b455cf7-5eed-41d1-bc01-2c3aa7cc21ad)